 How to write a book with AI without losing control of the manuscript

-The right order for writing a book with AI
+What is the right order for writing a book with AI?

 Most frustration comes from skipping structure and trying to fix it later.